adamsuk/sradams-co-uk-content/blog/learning-ruby-and-rails.md

 title: "Learning Ruby & Ruby on Rails"
 date: "2022-01-19"
 tags: ["Ruby", "Tech", "Learning", "Rails", "RoR"]
-tldr: "With a change of jobs I've been studying up on my Ruby.
+description: "With a change of jobs I've been studying up on my Ruby.
 Not only that but after using Nextjs, Expressjs and FastAPI I'm now delving into Rails!"
+cover_image: ''
+canonical_url: null
+published: false
 ---

 Firstly, it's been far too long!
 I need to write a completely separate post about the latter half of 2021, I won't delve into that here!
 This blog is all about my learnings with Ruby and Rails!
 Exciting stuff.